upatrick94/Football-Assistant/README.md

 ### Example Questions

 You can ask things like:
-    -“Show me Premier League standings”
+- “Show me Premier League standings”
-    -“Who are the top scorers in Serie A?”
+- “Who are the top scorers in Serie A?”
-    -“How did Barcelona do in their last 5 games?”
+- “How did Barcelona do in their last 5 games?”
-    -“When is Arsenal’s next match?”
+- “When is Arsenal’s next match?”